syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 Gets an occurrence at the specified date within a series of recurring appointments.

 ### Example: You can find a specific appointment in a recurring appointment series.
-To get specific appointment by using the following event and pass parameter as `Scheduler`, Specified `Appointment` and specified `DateTime`.
+To get specific appointment by using the following event and passing parameter as `Scheduler`, Specified `Appointment` and specified `DateTime`.

 {% tabs %}
 {% highlight c# %}